Article Badge Image

 • Are interested in avoiding monthly maintenance fees and other banking fees

-Compared to other online checking accounts, American Express Rewards Checking definitely stands out.
+Compared to other online checking accounts, American Express Rewards Checking stands out.
 And it easily trumps checking accounts offered at brick-and-mortar banks or credit unions.

-The easiest way to decide if it's right for you is to consider your spending habits and personal preferences for online vs. in-person banking.
+The easiest way to decide if it's right for you is to consider your spending habits and preferences for online vs. in-person banking.

-Comparing American Express Rewards Checking to similar online checking accounts or checking accounts from traditional banks can help you narrow down which one is right for you.
+Comparing American Express Rewards Checking to similar online checking accounts or accounts from traditional banks can help you narrow down which one is right for you.